 First and foremost, egress windows provide a safe escape route.
 If your basement has a bedroom, it’s required by law for the room to have an egress window.
 These windows provide a quick escape route whether your basement is flooding or the house has caught on fire.
-Egress windows can also qualify for waterproofing for your basement.
+Egress windows in Wichita, Kansas can also qualify for waterproofing for your basement.
 Since basements can present many hazards during emergencies, egress windows help provide an extra peace of mind.

 Although you need an egress window for safety, it doesn’t mean you need to sacrifice looks as well.
 Egress windows are perfect for brightening basement areas with natural sunlight.
-We can optimize your window to be perfect for displaying plants, small bushes, and other landscaping.
+We can optimize your Wichita basement window well to be perfect for displaying plants, small bushes, and other landscaping.
 Just like regular windows, your egress window can even be the perfect spot to showcase beautiful plants and gardens for your enjoyment.

-Above and Beyond has worked on many homes in Kansas to provide egress window installation.
+Above and Beyond has worked on many homes in Wichita, Kansas to provide egress window installation.
 Give us a call to talk about the possibilities of what we can do for you.
 Because we offer free estimates, it’s a no hassle call, and you’ll learn lots of information too.
 Whether you’re installing a new egress window or updating an old one, we have you covered.